Get all the details on our 2022 milestones and the world-changing plans we have for the future. Learn More

 Reduces collagen degradation with noticeable results

-To keep your skin plump and to help avoid dryness and sagging, make sure to drink your water.
+To keep your skin plump and to help avoid dryness and sagging (such as with crepey skin), make sure to drink your water.
 Steer clear of too many dehydrating foods or beverages, instead aim to periodically drink water, sipping bone broth, green juices and herbal teas throughout the day.

 You don’t necessarily have to pay a lot of money or undergo treatments to diminish the appearance of dark circles.
 Instead, try over-the-counter skincare products that can help reduce discoloration when used consistently.